 There it is again -- that excruciating pain in your head from a migraine.
 The pain alone is enough to stop you from carrying on your daily activities.
 But even before the headache begins, you notice strange symptoms such as dizziness, ringing in your ears, seeing zigzag lines, and being sensitive to light.

 No doubt about it -- you have a painful, debilitating headache.
 But what makes this headache a migraine?
 And what does it mean to have a migraine with aura?
 How is this different from other h...

 You have a sudden, severe headache.
 It is the “worst headache of your life.”
 Or you have had a seizure, are confused, have passed out, or have a change in behavior.
 These may be signs of a stroke.
 Call 911.

-You have a severe headache with vomiting, limb weakness, double vision, slurred speech, or difficulty in swallowing.
-This may signal a cerebral hemorrhage or an aneurysm.
+You have a severe headache with vomiting, limb weakness, double vision, slurred speech, or difficulty swallowing.
+This may signal a stroke, cerebral hemorrhage, or an aneurysm.
+Call 911.
 Get medical help now.